 - Check to make sure that your feet are roughly hip-distance apart or slightly wider.
 Being directly behind your front foot will make balancing difficult, so you may need to hop or move your front foot to find a well-balanced foot placement.

-- Once you found your ideal foot placement, engage your core, keep your chest high, take a deep breath, and begin to bend your left knee so that your right knee and ankle naturally bend as you move down.
+- Once you found your ideal foot placement, engage your core (here's how to engage your core for those who don't know), keep your chest high, take a deep breath, and begin to bend your left knee so that your right knee and ankle naturally bend as you move down.
 If you need help balancing, place your hands on your hip and focus on keeping the load balanced evenly across your left foot.
 You should feel a stretch in the front of your back-facing leg and in the glutes of your front-facing leg.

 - Once your left quad is roughly parallel to the ground, use the back foot for balance and drive through your front foot to raise your torso back to the starting position.
 Focus on using your left quad and glute to power back up.